cult-of-coders/meteor-tuts/source/chapters/1/collections.md

 ## Inserting data

-We already learned how we can create and use a method so we are going to insert in the database a Post
+We already learned how to create and use a method so we are going to insert in the database a Post
 ```js
 // file: /imports/api/posts/methods.js
 // do not forget to import it in the '/imports/startup/server/index.js';